krishnachaitanya7/OpenGL_Assignments/homework_0/README.md

 Q2) On some systems the frame rate is a small round number like 60 or 72 or 85 frames per second, and sometimes it is a large number, thousands or tens of thousands of frames per second.
 Explain why this occurs.
 Ans) On some systems by default the vblank_mode=1 which gives smaller FPS when the gears program executes.
 On the other hand in some systems vblank_mode=0 by default which attributes to high FPS speeds.
 Also some other processes running in the OS will effect the final FPS if vertical sync is off.
+#ToDo: Write about screen tearing and power consumption

 Q3) Time required to complete the assignment.
 Ans) 1.5 hours.